 4. DF Bar

-The idea is simple: eat as you would in the streets of Mexico City.
+The idea is simple: eat like you would on the streets of DF.
 Doña Guille, the chef, prepares the dishes she learned to cook in her homeland, Mexico.
-We all know the tacos, but their specialty is their tortas, a kind of muffin filled with a variety of fillings: plantain, cactus, tinga…. ah!
-Their nachos are also out of this world.
+We all know the tacos, but her specialty is her tortas, a kind of muffin filled with a wide variety of fillings: plantain, nopal, tinga….
+Ah, their nachos are also out of this world.

 Calle del León, 31 (Las Letras)